bowang-lab/AGILE/README.md

 $ pip install torch-geometric==2.2.0 torch-sparse==0.6.16 torch-scatter==2.1.0 -f https://data.pyg.org/whl/torch-1.12.0+cu113.html
 $ pip install -r requirements.txt
 ```

+### Dataset

+We have provided the fine-tuning library and candidate library used in the paper in `data.zip`, extract the zip file under `./data` folder.

 ### Pre-training

 The pre-trained AGILE model on the 60k virtual lipid library can be found in `ckpt/pretrained_agile_60k`.
 If your data significantly differs from the 60k virtual lipid library, the pre-trained AGILE model might not perform optimally.
 In such cases, you can pre-train the model with your own dataset to potentially achieve better results.